ehbush/debutaunt/README.md

 | **Arch-based** | `pacman` | `/etc/arch-release` |

 ### 🎮 **Interactive Mode**
-Run without options and get a beautiful interactive menu:
+Run without options and get a beautiful interactive menu with **multi-operation support**:
 ```
 === DebUtAUnT Interactive Menu ===
 What would you like to do today?